pbtsvinaysukhesh/dea-genai-agent/README.md

-# README - On-Device AI Research Intelligence Agent
+# README - DEA  AI Research Intelligence

 **A comprehensive AI research pipeline for discovering, analyzing, and delivering insights on on-device AI, memory optimization, and edge computing.**